 Amusement & Water Parks

-If the voices in the backseat are crying ‘Mom, I’m bored!,’ it might be time to swing into one of Maine’s amusement parks.
+If the voices in the backseat are crying ‘Mom, I’m bored!’ it might be time to swing into one of Maine’s amusement parks.

 New England's largest beachfront amusement park is Palace Playland in Old Orchard Beach.
 The park has roller coasters, midway-style rides, kids' rides, water slides, carnival games and Maine's largest arcade.
 With new rides added regularly, like the HyperJump you’ll want to keep coming back!

-Just down the road is Aquaboggan Water Park, for those who want water fun all day.
+Just down the road from Funtown Splashtown USA is Aquaboggan Water Park for those who want water fun all day.
 Try its 750,000-gallon wave pool; mild and wild water slides, tubing slides, bumper boats, go-karts and mini golf.